 Thank you for registering and we look forward welcoming you in Switzerland in August.
 We offer two options to register for the Swiss Alps 100.
 You can use the US-based ultrasignup.com.
 Or you can use the Europe-based datasport.ch.

-All runners will receive a race t-shirt when they check in.
+All runners will receive a race hight-quality New Balance t-shirt, with a reflective elevation profile printed on the back, when they check in.
 We track participants by a GPS tracking device runners will receive when they check-in and family/friends can track their runners in real-time using the tracking app.
 During the race we provide well stocked aid stations.
 All 50KM and 100KM finishers get a medal and all 100 mile finisher get a sub-24 antic silber or sub-48 antic brass buckle.Do overall male/female first place winner receive anything special?

 We will print your name on your bib but you will have to register before July 1st.How are you tracking the runners?